thayub/eddmann/posts/2012-05-09-decorating-the-walls-of-your-desktop.markdown

 ---
 title: Decorating the walls of your desktop
 slug: decorating-the-walls-of-your-desktop
+abstract: It turns out you can learn alot from a wallpaper.
 ---

 I have gone through many desktop wallpaper phases in my time, whatta' strange topic to even discuss.